mainnet-cash/mainnet-js/README.md

     DATABASE_URL='postgres://postgres:trusted@localhost:15432/wallet'

 By default, the API service assumes it is connected to a secured private postgres database.
-If you intend to expose the api to the general public this setting **MUST** be changed to **'false'**, default is true
+If you intend to expose the api to the general public this setting **MUST** be changed to **'false'**, default is true.

     ALLOW_MAINNET_USER_WALLETS=true